h-terao/linen-image-models/README.md

 limo is an easily customizable image model implementation with pre-trained variables.
 The pre-trained variables are loaded correctly even if you add or remove modules.
 Currently, this project would like to reimplement `torchvision.models`.

+*Due to the limitation of my onedrive storage, pretrained variables are not available now.
+Sorry!*

 ## Installation

 1. Install JAX for your environment.
 See details in [the installation guide of JAX](https://github.com/google/jax#installation).